d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 loss = gluon.loss.SoftmaxCrossEntropyLoss()
 ```

-## Synchronize Data Among Multiple GPUs
+## Data Synchronization

-We need to implement some auxiliary functions to synchronize data among the multiple GPUs.
-The following `get_params` function copies the model parameters to a specific GPU and initializes the gradient.
+For efficient multi-GPU training we need two basic operations: firstly we need to have the ability to distribute a list of parameters to multiple devices and to attach gradients (`get_params`).
+Without parameters it's impossible to evaluate the network on a GPU.
+Secondly, we need the ability to sum parameters across multiple devices, i.e. we need an `allreduce` function.

 ```{.python .input  n=12}
 def get_params(params, ctx):